Richard Conroy survives yet another shareholder revolt

 Shares in Karelian Diamond Resources collapsed on Friday after chairman Richard Conroy and other board members survived a shareholder revolt at an extraordinary general meeting.

-Mr Conroy, alongside Maureen Jones, Séamus Fitzpatrick, Louis Maguire and Sorca Conroy will remain on the board after 47.75 per cent of shareholders voted to remove the board members, with the remaining 52.25 per cent voting for him to remain.
+Mr Conroy, alongside Maureen Jones, Séamus Fitzpatrick, Louis Maguire and Sorca Conroy, a daughter of the chairman, will remain on the board after 47.75 per cent of shareholders voted to remove the board members, with the remaining 52.25 per cent voting for them to remain.

 Shares in the company had fallen by 21.25 per cent on Friday afternoon on unusually high volume.
 By 2pm, more than 706,000 shares had been traded.